npm/policies/open-source-terms.md

-These npm Open Source terms of use (these _Terms_) govern access to and use of <https://www.npmjs.com> (the _Website_) as well as the "npm Public Registry" at <https://registry.npmjs.org> (the _Public Registry_).
-Both the Website and the Public Registry are operated by npm, Inc. (_npm_).
-The Website and the Public Registry are referred to together as _npm Open Source_ throughout these Terms.
+These npm Open Source terms of use (these _Terms_) govern access to and use of <https://www.npmjs.com> (the _Website_) as well as the "npm Public Registry" at <https://registry.npmjs.org> (the _Public Registry_). npm, Inc. (_npm_) operates both the Website and the Public Registry.
+These terms refer to the Website and the Public Registry together as _npm Open Source_.

-These npm Open Source Terms were last updated on December 1, 2015.
+npm last updated these npm Open Source Terms on December 1, 2015.
 You can review prior versions at
 <https://github.com/npm/policies/commits/master/open-source-terms.md>.